garrettwong/auth/README.md

     the principal invoking the GitHub Action).
 These can be used to further restrict the authentication using `--attribute-condition` flags.

-    For example, you can map the attribute repository values (which can be used later to restrict the authentication to specific repositories):
+    The example above only maps the `actor` and `repository` values.
+To map additional values, add them to the attribute map:

     ```sh
-    --attribute-mapping="google.subject=assertion.sub,attribute.repository=assertion.repository"
+    --attribute-mapping="google.subject=assertion.sub,attribute.repository_owner=assertion.repository_owner"
     ```

+    **You must map any claims in the incoming token to attributes before you can assert on those attributes in a CEL expression or IAM policy!**

-1. Allow authentications from the Workload Identity Provider to impersonate the Service Account created above:
+1. Allow authentications from the Workload Identity Provider originating from your repository to impersonate the Service Account created above:

-    **Warning**: This grants access to any resource in the pool (all GitHub repos).
-It's **strongly recommended** that you map to a specific attribute such as the actor or repository name instead.
-See [mapping external identities][map-external] for more information.

     ```sh
+    # TODO(developer): Update this value to your GitHub repository.
+    export REPO="username/name" # e.g. "google/chrome"

     gcloud iam service-accounts add-iam-policy-binding "my-service-account@${PROJECT_ID}.iam.gserviceaccount.com" \
       --project="${PROJECT_ID}" \
       --role="roles/iam.workloadIdentityUser" \
-      --member="principalSet://iam.googleapis.com/${WORKLOAD_IDENTITY_POOL_ID}/*"
+      --member="principalSet://iam.googleapis.com/${WORKLOAD_IDENTITY_POOL_ID}/attribute.repository/${REPO}"
     ```

-    To map to a specific repository:
+1. Extract the Workload Identity **Provider** resource name:

     ```sh
-    gcloud iam service-accounts add-iam-policy-binding "my-service-account@${PROJECT_ID}.iam.gserviceaccount.com" \
+    gcloud iam workload-identity-pools providers describe "my-provider" \
+      --project="${PROJECT_ID}" \
+      --location="global" \
-      --role="roles/iam.workloadIdentityUser" \
+      --workload-identity-pool="my-pool" \
-      --member="principalSet://iam.googleapis.com/${WORKLOAD_IDENTITY_POOL_ID}/attribute.repository/username/repo"
+      --format="value(name)"
     ```

+    Use this value as the `workload_identity_provider` value in your GitHub Actions YAML.

 1. Use this GitHub Action with the Workload Identity Provider ID and Service Account email.
 The GitHub Action will mint a GitHub OIDC token and exchange